Skip to main content

 Admission and How to Apply

-For questions or inquiries regarding the program please request information below, email graduate@loyola.edu, or call 410-617-5020.
+For questions or inquiries regarding the program please use the below button to request information, email graduate@loyola.edu, or call 410-617-5020.
 Students interested in applying to this program are encouraged to begin the application early to ensure all materials and transcripts are received on time.
 More information about admission requirements may be on the admission page.

 Attend an Information Session Request Information Apply